The 5 visual problems

 Who is the woman bathing?

-There is, though, one last point to make.
-The hand of the reclining man unmistakably connects the two women in that his thumb curls towards the bather while his finger points at the nude.4 That link between the two women is important for what has not been recognized: the nude is the bather.
+Do not, though, that the hand of the reclining man unmistakably connects the two women in that his thumb curls towards the bather while his finger points at the nude.4 That link between the two women is important for what has not been recognized: the nude is the bather.
 They are the same woman.

 What, then, are we looking at?

 Two ‘artists’ and a model are relaxing in front of a canvas that the nude has just posed for.
 The bather’s figure is out of scale because it is not ‘real’; it is part of another canvas.
 The background is a ‘painting’ called The Bath, thus explaining Manet’s title which until now has made no sense at all.
 It is a scene inside Manet’s mind where the studio and the painting have been fused.
-This is not supposition but can be proved, as Manet intended, point-by-point.
+This is not just supposition because it addresses each of the visual problems scholars have identified as problems.

-• Once again, the much-criticized handling of the landscape indicates in its brusque technique that the background is “painted” while the foreground figures are not.
+• As we have seen in Horsewoman and other works by Manet, the much-criticized handling of the landscape indicates in its brusque technique that the background is “painted” while the foreground figures are not.

 • The lighting, also, is contradictory.
 The foreground is lit from behind us, by implication a studio window; the background from above, that is ‘painted’ sunlight.
 Moreover, the presence of the nude, on whom the window-light shines, only makes sense in a studio, not out-of-doors.